Scissor Lift/Vertical Lift – RIIHAN301E – Operate Elevating Work Platform (under 11m only)

 After successfully completing this nationally-recognised course you will be issued with a Statement of Attainment from New Horizons Safety & Training Service RTO 31372 for unit RIIHAN301E – Operate Elevating Work Platform.

 Please select which machine you would like to be trained and assessed in from the below.
 Please note a hire fee will apply for the scissor and vertical types:

 - Vertical Lift*

 Competent students will have the class of machines they were trained and assessed in listed on the back of Statement of Attainment.

 This course has been developed to give participants the knowledge and skills to operate elevating work platforms which are classified as requiring a high risk work (HRW) licence.
 If you need to operate boom lifts beyond 11m, please see our EWP High Risk Program.

 *The unit RIIHAN301E – Operating Elevating Work Platform covers the operation of a range of elevating work platforms under 11m.
-The specific plant used in our training courses are boom lift (BL) and scissor lift (SL).
+The specific plant used in our training courses are specific to yellow card.
+If you are operating over 11 metres in any industry, you will need to look at our High Risk option..
 All Australian work sites have an obligation to induct new workers on the plant they are required to use.
 However, we do recommend that workers check with their employer as to the applicability of any training related to on-site plant and equipment, as well as any site-specific training requirements.